-Rollins Pass is a high mountain pass at an elevation of 3.559m (11,676ft) above the sea level, located in the Rocky Mountains of north-central Colorado in the United States.
+Rollins Pass is a high mountain pass at an elevation of 3.559m (11,676ft) above the sea level, located on the boundary of Gilpin, Boulder and Grand counties in the U.S. state of Colorado.

 This is a maintained road where a high clearance 2WD vehicle is able to travel safely at low speeds on long dry straight-of-ways, without losing control due to wash boarding, ruts, or dips.
 Rollins pass is a popular recreational location for its spectacular views, wildflowers, hiking, photography, and high clearance vehicles during the summer months.
 The road up to the pass on the western side from Winter Park is in good condition starting from US Route 40 in Winter Park, and can be traveled by regular 2wd automobile in the summer in good weather, or by snowmobile in the winter.